cgag/loc/README.md

 ### Installation

-There are binaries available on the releases page, thanks to the wonderful rust-everywhere project and travisci.
+There are binaries available on the [releases page](https://github.com/cgag/loc/releases), thanks to the wonderful rust-everywhere project and travisci.
 For anyone familiar with Rust there's `cargo install loc`.
 If you want to install Rust/Cargo, this is probably the easiest way: [https://www.rustup.rs/](https://www.rustup.rs/).

+#### Windows

+You can run `loc` on Windows 10 Anniversary Update build 14393 or later using the [Windows Subsystem for Linux](https://msdn.microsoft.com/de-de/commandline/wsl/install_guide?f=255&MSPPError=-2147217396).
+Simply download the Linux distribution from the [releases page](https://github.com/cgag/loc/releases), and run it in `bash` using a WSL-compatible path (e.g. `/mnt/c/Users/Foo/Repo/` instead of `C:\Users\Foo\Repo`).

 ### Known Issues
 Fortran has a rule that comments must start with the first character of a line.
 I only check if it's the first non-whitespace character of a line.
 I don't know